What Parents Need to Know About Kids' Meltdowns

 Tantrums, meltdowns, and stormy behavior are common among toddlers between ages 2 and 4.
 If parents and caregivers have a good understanding of brain development, we are better positioned to respond constructively to tantrum and meltdowns of toddlers, kids, and teenagers.

 The brain develops from the bottom upward.
 Lower parts of the brain, the reptilian and limbic systems, are responsible for ensuring survival and are activated in moments of high stress.
-The upper part of the brain, the neocortex, which develops from about 4-6 years of age, is responsible for executive functions like making sense of what we are experiencing, applying reasoning and moral judgment, and making choices.
+The upper part of the brain, the neocortex, which develops from about 4 to 6 years of age, is responsible for executive functions like making sense of what we are experiencing, applying reasoning and moral judgment, and making choices.

 The development of the upper brain depends upon prior development of lower parts.
 The brain is meant to develop like a ladder, from the bottom up.
 So if an infant or toddler experiences high distress frequently over an extended period of time, sequential development of the brain is disturbed.
 Physical growth of parts of the brain may be slowed down and related functions impaired.
-Eventually, the ladder develops, but the disturbance in early formation of the brain can cause enduring problems.
+Eventually, the ladder develops, but the disturbance in the early formation of the brain can cause enduring problems.

 One of the biggest problems is in re-establishing higher brain control after stormy moments.
 In the diagram below, the 1-2-3 sequence symbolizes how the brain should function in times of normality.
 The higher part of the brain is in control, not the reptilian brain.
 We want reason and choice-making to dominate, even when we are upset.